anshumanmondal2006/AXIS_ENCLOSURE_OPTI_CC/README.md

 📁 Project Structure

+1. OUTPUT - Output files for all the sample inputs being used to test the algo.

-1. TestCases/inputxx.txt– Sample input file for testing.
+2. TestCases/inputxx.txt – Sample input file for testing.

-2. README.md – Documentation and usage guide for the project.
+3. README.md – Documentation and usage guide for the project.

-3. index.html – Web interface for uploading input files and viewing output.
+4. index.html – Web interface for uploading input files and viewing output.

-4. zoningoptimiser.cpp – Core C++ logic that solves the Axis-Aligned Enclosure Optimization problem.
+5. zoningoptimiser.cpp – Core C++ logic that solves the Axis-Aligned Enclosure Optimization problem.

 ###  Compile the C++ Code